 - Across the RSS de la Mauricie et du Centre-du-Québec, there were 2,280 English speakers aged 15 and over with a high school diploma or less.
 This group accounts for 47.4% of the English-speaking population aged 15 and over.
 The proportion of English speakers aged 15 and over with a high school diploma or less is similar to the level found in the French-speaking majority population aged 15 and over across the region. - There were 610 English speakers aged 15 and over with a high school diploma or less in CSSS de Trois-Rivières where they account for 38.7% of the territory's English-speaking population aged 15 and over.
 The proportion of those aged 15 and over with a high school diploma or less in the territory's English-speaking population is lower than the proportion in the French-speaking majority population.
-The level for the territory's English-speaking proportion is lower than that exhibited by English speakers across the RSS de la Mauricie et du Centre-du-Québec. - In CLSC Cap-de-la-Madeleine, we find 180 English speakers aged 15 and over with a high school diploma or less where they represent 36.7% of the English-speaking population aged 15 and over.
-This level is much lower than the proportion exhibited by the French-speaking majority population aged 15 and over in the same territory.
-The proportion of those aged 15 and over with a high school diploma or less in the English-speaking population is similar to the proportion exhibited by the English speakers across the CSSS de Trois-Rivières territory.
+The level for the territory's English-speaking proportion is lower than that exhibited by English speakers across the RSS de la Mauricie et du Centre-du-Québec. - In CLSC Trois-Rivières, we find 423 English speakers aged 15 and over with a high school diploma or less where they represent 38.9% of the English-speaking population aged 15 and over.
+This level is similar to the proportion exhibited by the French-speaking majority population aged 15 and over in the same territory.
+The proportion of those aged 15 and over with a high school diploma or less in the English-speaking population is similar to the proportion exhibited by the CSSS de Trois-Rivières territory.